 Things to do in Canada • Saskatchewan

-The city of Humboldt has situated 113 km (70 mi) east of Saskatoon at the intersection of Highway 5 and Highway 20.
-In 1996, with the landlocked lighthouse falling into serious disrepair, community volunteers set about restoring the unique structure.
+The city of Humboldt has situated 113 km (70 mi) east of Saskatoon at Highway 5 and Highway 20.
+In 1996, community volunteers set about restoring the unique structure with the landlocked lighthouse falling into serious disrepair.
 Guided tours are available in the summer months and by appointment the rest of the year.

-The tour includes a climb of the 143 spiral stairs to the exterior catwalk.
+The tour includes climbing the 143 spiral stairs to the exterior catwalk.
 The 360-degree view of the prairies and the city of Humboldt itself are well worth the effort.
-Information about the tours can be found by visiting the Humboldt Museum website.
+Information about the tours can be found by visiting the Humboldt Museum website. -Travel Tales of Life

 Visit Grasslands National Park